 Pulse garlic and onion in a food processor until finely chopped.

-Put garlic and cut-up onion into a food processor and pulse until finely chopped.
-In a deep saucepan over medium heat, add oil.
-When oil is hot, add onion/garlic mixture and sauté until lightly browned.
-Then add the rest of the ingredients and cook until ketchup is thickened, stirring occasionally.
-Taste for seasoning.
+Heat oil in a deep saucepan over medium heat.
+Add onion and garlic, and sauté until lightly browned.
+Add the remaining of the ingredients and cook until ketchup is thickened, stirring occasionally.
+Taste for seasoning and remove from heat.